biokraft/my-cursor-framework/01-Cursor-for-Everyone/06-The-Model-Context-Protocol-MCP/06b-MCP-in-Action-Jira-and-Confluence.md

 # MCP in Action: Jira and Confluence Integration

-Now that we understand the general concept of the Multi-Connector Platform (MCP), let's look at how it works with two common and powerful Atlassian tools: Jira for project and issue tracking, and Confluence for documentation and knowledge sharing.
+Now that we understand the general concept of the Model Context Protocol (MCP), let's look at how it works with two common and powerful Atlassian tools: Jira for project and issue tracking, and Confluence for documentation and knowledge sharing.

 ## Connecting to Jira